 One of the most proven behavioral approaches for treating children with autism spectrum disorders is pivotal response treatment, or PRT.
-Drawn from applied behavior analysis, PRT is a play-based method that targets improving “pivotal” development areas instead of individual behaviors.
+But what is PRT?
+PRT is a naturalistic intervention model derived from applied behavioral analysis, PRT is a play-based method that targets improving “pivotal” child development areas instead of individual behaviors.
 It’s based on the idea that changes in pivotal responses would spark widespread progress in other developmental areas.

 Four Main Pivotal Areas Targeted

 Pivotal response treatment strives to thwart negative, self-stimulatory behaviors associated with autism by addressing four main “pivotal” areas of a child’s development.
 These four areas include:

 - Response to multiple cues

 The central area is motivation.
 PRT therapy works to increase children’s desire to learn and perform skills associated with good consequences.
 Rather than force tasks, PRT uses the child’s interests to reinforce pro-social behaviors and trigger enthusiasm.
 Therapists use several motivational procedures including task variation and interspersing maintenance and acquisition tasks.

 The second “pivotal” area is initiations.
 PRT encourages the child to initiate social interaction by asking questions or obtaining attention.

 Next comes self-regulation.
 This “pivotal” area teaches children to self-evaluate and discriminate their behaviors for greater independent.